Intermediate to advanced level intensive online course with 30h of video instructions.

 Learn about the variety of different keying issues, set up a linear workflow, and get started with building your own tools with custom curves, color space transformations and more.
 Here you also review Fusion’s keying tools and see what functionality they have in common and learn to create advanced workflows to combine multiple keying and despill operations.

 No matter if your footage is coming from Roto, Keying or 3D.
-You need to match color, deal with edge effects, interactive lighting and create convincing shadows.
+You need to match color, create convincing shadows, deal with edge effects, interactive lighting, depth of field, lens distortion and more.

 Here, everything comes together in realistic case studies.
 In each example you will start from scratch and create a polished shot.